Top 10 Alt Legal Trademark and IP Blog Posts of 2021

 Alt Legal’s blog is a go-to resource for all things trademarks and intellectual property.
 Thousands of IP professionals visit our blog monthly for news, updates and guidance as they navigate the world of trademarks and IP.
-In fact, Alt Legal’s blog is listed as #24 on the Feedspot list of Top 100 IP Blogs.
-We work hard to maintain this position by consistently producing practical and helpful content.

 The Top 10 IP and Trademark Blog Posts of 2021

 The USPTO’s TESS database offers powerful and free trademark searching.
 However, learning to search TESS is challenging.
 Mastering TESS will provide you with unparalleled trademark searches that you can use to identify potential risks that may prevent registration of your trademark, find evidence with which to argue against refusals, and investigate and enforce potential trademark infringement.
 This article explains how to search trademarks using the TESS database and shares tips and tricks that USPTO trademark examiners use to conduct the most thorough searches.

 Trademark attorneys accustomed to working with clients on the cutting edge should be prepared to handle questions regarding blockchain, cryptocurrencies, and NFTs.
 Trademark attorneys will increasingly need to “speak” crypto to keep up with their clients.
 This article provides some background on blockchain, cryptocurrencies, and NFTs, and explains some of the issues that trademark attorneys may encounter.

 A USPTO Examiner wrote this very useful article about how to successfully prosecute your clients’ trademark applications.
 This insider perspective provides tips on improving communication with examiners, conducting TESS searches, and preparing accurate applications that won’t get delayed with trademark office actions.